-December 7, 2007: Apple opens its magisterial store on West 14th Street in New York City, featuring a three-story glass staircase that’s the most complex ever made.
+December 7, 2007: Apple opens its magisterial store on West 14th Street in New York City.
+The new Apple Store features a three-story glass staircase deemed the most complex ever made.

 The store is Apple’s biggest in Manhattan (and second-largest in the United States, after the one on Chicago’s Michigan Avenue).
 The first three-story Apple retail outlet, it boasts an entire floor dedicated to services.
 It’s also the first Apple Store to offer free Pro Labs classes to customers.